Bookmark Manager

 go get github.com/PuerkitoBio/goquery

-With GoQuery installed, I can work on the parsing logic:
+With GoQuery installed, I can now implement the parsing logic:

 bookmark.go